DarylCheong/GA-Capstone/README.md

 ![sales growth](https://darylcheong.github.io/GA-Capstone/images/sales_growth.jpg)

 In part 3 of this project, we will now create classification models to predict the sales opportunity outcome (**Result** column).
+The ability to predict the outcome enables a business to identify influencing factors and also better utilize their resources.

 Previously in our pre-processing stage, we converted the values in the **Result** column into binary numbers.
-In this case, the number 1 will represent the opportunities that were won, while the number 0 represents the opportunities that were lost.
+The value 1 represents the opportunities that were won, while the value 0 signifies the opportunities that were lost.
 Hence, our goal will be to accurately predict the highest number of 1s.

 ### 3.1 - Prepare training/testing data
-To prepare our data, we will use the holdout method to split our dataset.
-We will use training set that comprises of 70% of the data to train our models, and a testing set of 30% to assess their predictions.
-5-fold cross validation will also be applied to the training set for each of our models.

-Our models will need to achieve an accuracy score that is higher than the baseline of 0.77408.
+For this prediction, we will also be using the holdout method to create the training and testing datasets, and incorporating 5-fold cross-validation into the models.

-The next step incorporates the **SelectFromModel** function from **sklearn** to perform feature selection, and the **RandomForestClassifier** will be applied inside the function as an estimator to identify the feature importance.
+The next step incorporates the **SelectFromModel** function from **sklearn** to perform feature selection, and apply the **RandomForestClassifier** inside the function as an estimator to identify the feature importance.
 ```
 from sklearn.feature_selection import SelectFromModel
 from sklearn.ensemble import RandomForestClassifier